Use this article for payments made online in ClassReach Financials via one of our payment processors

 Full Refund, Prior Balance Remaining - Admin adds a "Correction" Charge

-In the refund example above, the admin wants the balance to return to $3,320.
-The admin will need to add a $620 charge in the same category (Tuition) and annotate the Description to describe what the charge is for ("Correction charge for $620 Refund").
+In the refund example above, the admin wants the balance to return to $17,794.28.
+The admin will need to add a $25 charge in the same category (Lunches) and annotate the Description to describe what the charge is for ("Correction charge for $25 Refund").

 What about the original Invoice?

-When the financial customer made the $620 payment the invoice is recorded as paid.
+When the financial customer originally made the $25 payment, the invoice was recorded as paid.
 When the admin creates the balance adjustment charge a new invoice is created with a new due date.
-This new invoice is what the customer now owes - $620.
+This new invoice is what the customer now owes - $25 for the picnic.

 Adjusting the Balance - Scenario 2